whoismanoj/Team8-Company-Bankruptcy-Prediction-Mini-Project-DSAI/Readme.md

 2. Data Analysis: Determine the critical variables and do further cleaning to the dataset
 3. Model Selection : Select the most relevant models
 4. Model Evaluation: Evaluate and report its performance metrics
-5. Results on findings and derived a conclusion
+5. Result on findings: Derived a conclusion

 ### Conclusion